IBM-Cloud/vpc-migration-tools/README.md

 ## DB Migration ##

-Script to assist with mysql db migration between 2 servers.
+Script based tool to assist with mysql db migration between 2 servers.
+The script logs into the source and initiate mysqldump utility and copies it to a COS.
+Target server copies it from the COS and restores the backup db.

 [MySQL db migration](db-migration/mysql/)

 ## Image Conversion ##

 If you are migrating from another hypervisor, the image needs to be in `qcow2`.
 Use this script to convert guest images from Vmware in vdmk format to qcow2.

 [image conversion](image-conversion)

 ## Discovering the VMware guest virtual machines ##

 If you are RackWare RMM tool for migration, and if your environment is VMWare based then use this tool for automated discovery and wave setup.

 [VMWare discovery tool](v2v-discovery-tool-rmm/VMware/)

 ## Discovering the Hyper-V guest virtual machines ##

 If you are RackWare RMM tool for migration, and if your environment is Hyper-V based then use this tool for automated discovery and wave setup.

 [Hyper-V discovery tool](v2v-discovery-tool-rmm/HyperV/)